Overview

 Reporting the Split Shift Premium

 The amount of split shift premium pay owed depends upon the employee's pay rate.
 In Deputy, the Split Shift Premium is calculated in Units.
 Each Unit is intended to represent 1 hour at minimum wage.
+The customer must specify the dollar amount of split shift premium in the pay rule in the employee's profile.
+It currently defaults to $13.

 If the manager believes that a split shift premium has been applied incorrectly then the timesheet can be manually amended.